Our Story & Mission | SICCODE.com Classification Authority Since 1998

 - Human review for ambiguous or multi-sector businesses

-- Bulk classification for customer or vendor databases
+- Bulk classification for customer, supplier, or vendor files

-- Documentation suitable for audits, procurement, or regulatory review
+- Documentation suitable for procurement, underwriting, or regulatory review

-SICCODE.com operates as a maintained classification data platform designed to support consistent interpretation of SIC and NAICS taxonomies.
-Classification workflows emphasize standards alignment, boundary definitions, and documentation for ambiguous cases.
+Today, SICCODE.com operates as a maintained classification data platform that supports consistent interpretation of SIC and NAICS taxonomies.
+Current workflows emphasize standards alignment, hierarchy logic, boundary definitions, and documentation for ambiguous cases.

 Classification Process (Today)

-Machine-assisted methods generate candidate codes based on business descriptions and activity signals, aligned to published taxonomy definitions.
+Machine-assisted methods generate candidate codes using business descriptions and activity signals aligned to published taxonomy definitions.

 Automated checks evaluate candidate codes against hierarchy rules, included and excluded activity definitions, and common boundary conditions.

-Ambiguous cases, multi-activity establishments, and records requiring documentation are reviewed by analysts using standards-based criteria.
+Ambiguous cases, multi-activity establishments, and records requiring documentation are reviewed using standards-based criteria.

-Ongoing monitoring, drift checks, and feedback signals inform continuous improvement and targeted updates to reference content.
+Ongoing monitoring, drift checks, and feedback signals inform targeted improvements to reference content and classification workflows.

-Stewardship: The platform is maintained by a team working across classification research, data engineering, and quality governance to support consistent interpretation, documentation, and transparency over time.
+Stewardship: The platform is maintained across classification research, data engineering, and quality governance to support clearer interpretation, stronger documentation, and more consistent classification over time.

-Governance note: Stewardship, review accountability, and platform governance are documented in the Authority & Trust Hub.
+Governance note: Stewardship, review accountability, and platform-governance materials are documented in the Authority & Trust Hub.

 Our Mission

-The mission of SICCODE.com is to provide clear, accurate, and accessible industry classification data, while maintaining transparency in how classifications are determined and updated.
+The mission of SICCODE.com is to provide clear, accurate, and accessible industry classification data while maintaining transparency in how classifications are determined, interpreted, and updated.

 - Preserving free public access to essential classification tools